** Updated on 19th May 2020 **

 If you'd like to add videos into an article or blog post you're publishing, you won’t be able upload them directly, but you can easily embed them from YouTube or Vimeo.

 To do this, simply create a new article, then click the square icon to the left of the text area:

 After clicking the "insert" icon, select the Video option

-However there is a workaround to embed video in your profile nevertheless by creating a Slideshare presentation, adding a YouTube (or Vimeo) video to the first page of the presentation and then embedding this Slideshare presentation on your LinkedIn profile page.
+If you want a video that will play on your LinkedIn profile itself, there is a workaround to achieve this that involves creating a Slideshare presentation, adding a YouTube (or Vimeo) video to the first page of the presentation and then embedding this presentation on your LinkedIn profile.
 While we haven't tested this trick ourselves it's been suggested in this blog post.